ibm-messaging/mq-golang/samples/README.md

   go run amqsput.go DEV.QUEUE.1 QM1
 ```

+The amqsput.go program also allows the queue and queue manager names to
+be provided by environment variables, to show another configuration
+mechanism.
+That approach will often be used in container deployments,
+and is demonstrated in the runSample set of files.

 ### Publish/Subscribe testing
 You will probably want to run `amqssub` JUST BEFORE running `amqspub` to ensure
 there is something waiting to receive the publications when they are made.
 The